segment-boneyard/nightmare/Readme.md

 });
 ```
 ##### executionTimeout (default: 30s)
-The maxiumum amount of time to wait for an `.evaluate()` statement to complete.
+The maximum amount of time to wait for an `.evaluate()` statement to complete.

 ```js
 const nightmare = Nightmare({